DataDog/terraform-provider-datadog/docs/resources/service_account_application_key.md

 page_title: "datadog_service_account_application_key Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog ServiceAccountApplicationKey resource.
-This can be used to create and manage Datadog serviceaccountapplication_key.
+This can be used to create and manage Datadog Service Account Application Keys.
+Note that Service Account keys cannot be used to manage other Service Accounts.
 ---

 # datadog_service_account_application_key (Resource)

 Provides a Datadog ServiceAccountApplicationKey resource.
-This can be used to create and manage Datadog service_account_application_key.
+This can be used to create and manage Datadog Service Account Application Keys.
+Note that Service Account keys cannot be used to manage other Service Accounts.

 ## Example Usage